nalivayev/lode_star/README.md

 2,55.7530,37.6200,12.0,121.0,3.0,manual,"Red Square"
 ```

-## Notes

-- **Speed is always specified in km/h** in all modes and in GeoJSON/CSV.
-- The server prints each point's data and sends NMEA sentences to all connected clients.
-- If `--wait-for-keypress` is used, the server will not start sending data until you press ENTER.
-- For `transition="manual"` in GeoJSON or CSV or generator, the server will wait for ENTER before sending the next point.

 ## Plugin System

 Lode Star uses a plugin system for NMEA generators.
 Each generator (for example, dynamic, geojson, csv) is implemented as a separate Python class and registered using a decorator.
 This makes it easy to add new generator types without modifying the core server code.

-- To add a new generator, create a new Python file in `lode_server/generators/`, define a class that inherits from `NMEAGenerator`, and register it with the `@register_generator("your_method_name")` decorator.
+- To add a new generator, create a new Python file in `lode_server/generators/`, define a class that inherits from `NMEAGenerator`, and register it with the `@register_generator("your_source_name")` decorator.
-- The generator will be automatically discovered and available via the `--method` command-line option.
+- The generator will be automatically discovered and available via the `--source` command-line option.

 **Example:**
 ```python